khodosevichlab/Preterm_birth_2023_code_repo/Notebook1_preprocessing.md

 cms2 %<>% lapply(function(s) s[,!colnames(s) %in% names(depth2[depth2<1000])])
 ```

-# 4. Pagoda and conos 2
+# 4. UMAP embedding and clustering
-build new conos object and joint UMAP graph with filtered cms
+pre-processing of each filtered dataset with pagoda2, followed by using conos to build the joint UMAP graph with forced alignment (alignment.strength = 0.2) to integrate samples well

 ```{r, eval=FALSE}
 con1 <- quickConos(cms1,
                   names1,